-Provide academic advising during the day and limited evening engagements in the environments of individual consultations, group events or presentations, and tabling, for both current and aspiring business students on such topics as major or minor choice, curriculum selection, study skills, scholarship and club opportunities, and other academic-related areas;
+Provide academic advising during the day and limited evening engagements in an environment of individual consultations, group events or presentations, and tabling, for both current and aspiring business students on such topics as concentration or minor choice, curriculum selection, study skills, scholarship and club opportunities, and other academic-related areas;

-Plan and implement academic-related events and perform outreach to business students for retention efforts;
+Plan and implement academic-related events and perform outreach to business students;

-Develop online programs and workshops on academic planning, orientation, and academic status for academic development;
+Develop programs and workshops on academic planning, orientation, and academic status for academic development;

 Develop, disseminate, and maintain resources to assist students with academic planning and development of academic/career/professional knowledge and skills;

-Understand and implement proper use of rules and procedures concerning confidentiality.
+Understand and implement proper use of rules and procedures concerning confidentiality; and

 Educational Program Development and Planning: